krutikagouroji/healthcare-sql-analysis/README.md

 JOIN immunizations i
 ON c.patient = i.patient AND c.start = i.date;
 \`\`\`
-**Findings:** Finding: 5,712 instances were found where a patient had both a condition diagnosis and an immunization recorded on the same date, suggesting these were often combined visits — for example, a routine check-up where both a new diagnosis and a scheduled vaccination occurred together.
+**Findings:** 5,712 instances were found where a patient had both a condition diagnosis and an immunization recorded on the same date, suggesting these were often combined visits — for example, a routine check-up where both a new diagnosis and a scheduled vaccination occurred together.

 ![Patients with both a condition and immunization on the same day](Patients-with-both-a-condition-and-immunization-on-the-same-day.png)